The 9 Best Apps for Cyclists You Should Install Right Now!

 I explained what app categories are useful for cyclists.
 It is not always just about the training itself.
 You should know how to provide first aid, plan a route, calculate calories, maintain your bike, etc.

 It is up to you what app you will download in the end.
-Even if you download only one app from my selection, I will gladly provide you with a useful tip.
+Even if you download only one app from my selection, I will gladly give you a useful tip.

 Honestly, I also don’t use every app (even if I did before).
-I have my favorites – Strava, First Aid, and Cronometer.
+My favorites are Strava, Red Cross, and Cronometer.

-I would also like to hear from you about what cycling mobile apps do you use and why?
+I would also like to hear about what cycling smartphone apps you use and why.
 What are the best cycling apps for beginners?
 Let me know in the comments below.

 The Most Important App Categories